Improving representation of African ecosystems in land surface models

 Historically, the availability and accessibility of ecological data for African plant species is limited.
 This means that despite the continent’s exceptional biodiversity and ecological importance, Africa’s ecosystems remain underrepresented in most global land surface models.

 In this paper, the researchers present a harmonised dataset that systematically maps African plant species to model-relevant PFTs to redress key regional data gaps.
+The dataset is openly available - including the codebase and methodology - to support accessible, reproducible science.

 Closing important knowledge gaps